moonbitlang/moonbit-textbook/docs/05-trees.md

 So far, we've concluded our introduction to tree traversal.
 However, we may notice that this type of search doesn't seem very efficient because every subtree may contain the value we're looking for.
 Is there a way to reduce the number of searches?
 The answer lies in the binary search tree, which we'll introduce next.

-## Binary Search Tree
+## Binary Search Trees

 Previously, we mentioned that searching for elements in a binary tree might require traversing the entire tree.
-For example, in the diagram below, we attempt to find the element 8 in the tree.
+For example, in the diagram below, we attempt to find the element $8$ in the tree.

 ![](/pics/bst-en.drawio.webp)

-For the left binary tree, we have to search the entire tree, ultimately concluding that 8 is not in the tree.
+For the left binary tree, we have to search the entire tree, ultimately concluding that $8$ is not in the tree.

 To facilitate searching, we impose a rule on the arrangement of data in the tree based on the binary tree: from left to right, the data is arranged in ascending order.
 This gives rise to the binary search tree.
 According to the rule, all data in the left subtree should be less than the node's data, and the node's data should be less than the data in the right subtree, as shown in the diagram on the right.

 We notice that if we perform an inorder traversal, we can traverse the sorted data from smallest to largest.
 Searching on a binary search tree is very simple: determine whether the current value is less than, equal to, or greater than the value we are looking for, then we know which subtree should be searched further.
-In the example above, when we check if 8 is in the tree, we find that 8 is greater than 5, so we should search on the right subtree next.
-When we encounter 7, we find that there is no right subtree, meaning there are no numbers greater than 7, so we conclude that 8 is not in the tree.
+In the example above, when we check if $8$ is in the tree, we find that $8$ is greater than $5$, so we should search on the right subtree next.
+When we encounter $7$, we find that there is no right subtree, meaning there are no numbers greater than $7$, so we conclude that $8$ is not in the tree.
 As you can see, our search efficiency has greatly improved.
 In fact, the maximum number of searches we need to perform, in the worst-case scenario, is the height of the tree plus one, rather than the total number of elements.
 In some cases, the height of the tree may also equal the total number of elements, as we will see later.

 To maintain such a tree, we need special algorithms for insertion and deletion to ensure that the modified tree still maintains its order.
 Let's explore these two algorithms.

 ![](/pics/bst-insertion.drawio.webp)

 For the insertion on a binary search tree, we also use structural recursion.
 First, we discuss the base case where the tree is empty.
 In this case, we simply replace the tree with a new tree containing only one node with the value we want to insert.
 Next, we discuss the recursive case.
 If a tree is non-empty, we compare the value we want to insert with the node's value.
 If it's less than the node, we insert the value into the left subtree and replace the left subtree with the subtree after insertion.
 If it's greater than the node, we replace the right subtree.
-For example, if we want to insert 3, we need to compare it with each node.
-For instance, if it's less than 5, we operate on the left subtree.
-Later, if it's greater than 2, we operate on the right subtree.
+For example, if we want to insert $3$, we need to compare it with each node.
+For instance, if it's less than $5$, we operate on the left subtree.
+Later, if it's greater than $2$, we operate on the right subtree.
 We focus on this subtree.
-As we can see, since 3 is less than 4, we should insert it into the left subtree.
-Then since this is an empty tree, we construct a tree containing only one node and replace the left subtree with a tree only containing 4.
+As we can see, since $3$ is less than $4$, we should insert it into the left subtree.
+Then since this is an empty tree, we construct a tree containing only one node and replace the left subtree with a tree only containing $4$.

 ```moonbit
 fn insert(tree: IntTree, value: Int) -> IntTree {